F5Networks/f5-declarative-onboarding/docs/installation.rst

 |

 Copy the following commands to upload the package.
 Note you must be in the same directory where you downloaded the RPM package.
-CIf you uploaded the RPM by another method, you can skip these commands.
+If you uploaded the RPM by another method, you can skip these commands.

 .. code-block:: shell